kalatalo/intersystems-iris-sample-data-split/README.md

 ============================

-just run: docker compose up
+start with: docker compose up

+Here a method was developed to generate random samples using python functions

 We are using a dataset from Kaggle https://www.kaggle.com/datasets/blastchar/telco-customer-churn

-we want to build a risk model that measures the risk of customer churn for a telco company As label we have the column "Churn" we have 20 customer-related features
+we want to build a risk model that measures the risk of customer churn for a telco company As label we have the column "Churn" and also have 20 customer-related features

 Our table with all customers data: churn01